 Look for high-quality security cameras with features such as night vision, motion activation, sound recording and more.
-Cheap cameras do you no good if you’re unable to make out the perpetrator from the captured footage.
+Be weary of inexpensive cameras options with low quality resolution that makes it difficult to make out the perpetrator from the captured footage.

 Install an Intrusion Detection System